-You may not have the resource at the moment to spend time and money with a hard landscaping project, but that doesn't mean you can't still have a beautiful garden.
+You may not have the resource at the moment to spend time and money on landscaping ideas, but that doesn't mean you can't still have a beautiful garden.
 On fair-weather days you can bring indoor furniture outside and appreciate the existing charms of your garden.
 Just remember to bring things inside overnight because it's not worth the risk of furniture getting soaked in an unexpected downpour.

 If you have a seating area that's next to your house, investing in an awning or veranda will provide protection from both the rain and sun.
 Choosing a clear material like glass or perspex for the roof material means that light still gets through and you can enjoy views of the sky.
 If the structural beams are strong enough, you could even consider hanging a chair from one of them for the ultimate outdoor relaxation spot.

 Design a jungle-style canopy by layering trees and taller plants, such as ferns, with smaller-sized plants underneath to get that lush, overgrown vibe.
-Tree ferns are slow growing and hardy, so are perfect for bringing an exotic and tropical feel.
+Tree ferns are slow growing and hardy, so are perfect for bringing an exotic feel to a tropical garden.
 Include some structural elements made from materials that feel as if they’ve always been there – large rocks, distressed woods, old brickwork, bamboo poles and brushwood screening all work well.